jorisvandenbossche/course-python-data/notebooks/python_intro/05-functions-write.md

 <details><summary>Hints</summary>

-- See notebook 02-functions_use.ipynb for the for the code itsef, but encapsulate this into a function.
+- See notebook 02-functions_use.ipynb for the for the code itself, but encapsulate this into a function.
 - Do not forget to add a docstring, see the specification on the [numpy docstring documentation](https://numpydoc.readthedocs.io/en/latest/format.html).

 FYI, see https://www.math24.net/barometric-formula/ or https://en.wikipedia.org/wiki/Atmospheric_pressure